Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 How to Keep Pool Water Clean Without Chlorine

 More and more swimmers and homeowners are becoming uncomfortable with the health risks of swimming in chlorine.
-Although municipal regulations might require a certain amount of chlorine in pools, there are ways to get around them, if the alternative keeps the water as clean or cleaner.
+Although municipal regulations might require a certain amount of chlorine in pools, there are ways to get around them, as long as the alternative keeps the water just as clean or cleaner.

-Installing saltwater pools is one alternative, since chlorine comes from salt anyway.
-Here is a comparison between the two, with links to other alternatives at the end.
+Installing a saltwater pool is one alternative since chlorine comes from salt anyway.
+Here is an in-depth comparison between the two types of pool sanitizers.

-Swimming pools were first chlorinated in 1910 at Brown University by graduate student John Bunker (see link).
+Swimming pools were first chlorinated in 1910 at Brown University by graduate student John Bunker.
 By the 1950s, commercial compounds had been introduced into the market for use with public swimming pools.
 In 1961 the government became involved, with the US Department of Health issuing guidelines for construction and maintenance of swimming pools, including chlorination.
-In the mid-70s chemists began to discover the detriments of purifying with chlorine and the public began to look for alternatives.
-Chlorine pools are still prevalent, however, and in spite of health risks have many advantages.
+In the mid-1970s chemists began to discover the detriments of purifying with chlorine and the public began to look for alternatives.
+Chlorine pools are still prevalent, however, and have many advantages, despite the health risks.

-Detriments: Chlorine has proven to cause breathing problems in professional swimmers.
+- Detriments: Chlorine has proven to cause breathing problems in professional swimmers.
 It also mixes with human sweat and saliva to form chloramines, which are harmful to human eyes, hair, and skin.
 These chloramines are typically removed from pool water with . . . more chlorine.
-Destroys pool infrastructure.
+It destroys the pool's infrastructure.

 Since pool installation happens only once at the beginning, the main considerations in choosing a good pool should be:

-What and how often the pool will be used, e.g. is the extra cost worth it? and
+- What and how often the pool will be used, e.g. is the extra cost worth it?

 Cost to build